YanweiJIN/yanweijin.github.io/_pages/cv.md

 * **Home care guide for the elderly with dementia** (National College Student Innovative Experimental Project of China)
   * Sep 2019-Oct 2020
   * Peking University
-  * Supervisor: Zhiwen Wang(Member of the American Academy of Nursing)
+  * Supervisor: Zhiwen WANG(Member of the American Academy of Nursing)
   * Duties included:
     * Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
     * Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.